eko/foREST/README.markdown

 ### Start a new project

-Stars by editing the `www/index.php` file contains the basis information to start a new API:
+Start by editing the `www/index.php` file contains the basis information to start a new API:

 ```php
 <?php